 - Get all the best fall flavors with apple slices and pumpkin cream cheese dip

 - Tossed salads are an easy and classic way to add vegetables to any luncheon.

 - Make sliced baguette egg boats for those who want more breakfast foods

 - Pine cone cheese balls are an adorable make-ahead alternative to a cheese platter.

 - Something about brunch just makes me want to serve quick bread.
-We served a delicious banana walnut bread, but any fall favorite would do.
+We served a delicious banana bread with walnuts, but any fall favorite would do.